Skip to main content

 • push the boundaries of knowledge in light-matter interactions at the nanoscale;

-• develop hot, intelligent, and/or evolutionary optical manipulation and measurement technologies exploiting opto-thermo-fluidic multiphysics, machine learning, and/or bioinspiration; and
+• develop cutting-edge optical manipulation and measurement technologies that leverage artificial intelligence and bioinspiration; and

 Group Leader: